SteveBarnes-BH/bh_pip/docs/index.md

 ## Why doesn't it look like python in an editor or file viewer?

-The actual GE_Pip.py file is infact a zip file containing both Python 2 & 3 versions of the code.
+The actual BH_Pip.py file is infact a zip file containing both Python 2 & 3 versions of the code.
 This zip file is structed so that python can execute it directly, _Python has had this ability since version 2.6_.
 You can extract the source code if you wish.

 ## Where does it live?

-Currently the home page for GE_Pip is: <https://github.build.ge.com/GE-Pip-Maintainers/ge_pip> this should be used for problem reporting.
+Currently the home page for BH_Pip is: <https://github.build.ge.com/212303160/bh_pip> this should be used for problem reporting.